CopernicaMarketingSoftware/Documentation/Publisher/en/webhooks.md

 The next step is to verify your web address.
 This extra step ensures that your potentially confidential data will be sent to the correct server.
-In Marketing Suite you can add your main domain at 'Validated domains' under the 'Your company' section in the configuration menu.
-Within this domain, under the 'validation' tab, you will find a TXT record that needs to be added to your DNS configuration.
-Once you have set this up in your DNS, you can ensure that this domain and subdomains of this domain can be used for Webhooks by clicking the validate button.
+You can add your main domain at '[Validated domains](https://ms.copernica.com/#/admin/company/domains)' under the 'Your company' section in the configuration menu.
+If you click this domain in the validation tab, you will find a TXT record that needs to be added to your DNS configuration.
+Once you have set this up in your DNS, you can ensure that this domain and its subdomains can be used for Webhooks by clicking the validate button.

 You can test your new Webhook by clicking 'Manage' next to it and using the testing tool or the 'Check now' button in the Webhook menu to test all your Webhooks.